Greece Announces New Dates for the Transmission of Financial Data Through the Mydata Platform

 - through their ERP

-- manually through the myDATA platform, an ideal option for small businesses
+- manually through the myDATA platform (only for small business)

 B2B e-Invoicing in Greece